bmait101/hatchR/README.md

 functions for model selection, phenology prediction, and visualization.
 **hatchR** is designed to be user-friendly and accessible to a wide range of users, including researchers, managers, and educators.

-A manuscript accompanying this package is *in press* at *Fisheries*, forthcoming this Fall.

 ## Installation